scdsn/scdsn/README.md

 # Codebase for SCDSN

-## Data Location
-Run the code using `python training.py`.

 ## Pretrained Models
 Please download the `chinese-bert-wwm-ext` model from [OpenHuggingFace](https://openhuggingface/models) for feature extraction.

 ## Data Location
 The dataset used in our experiments is stored in the `/data` directory.

+## Running the Code
+To run the code:
+1. Navigate to the `main` directory using `cd main`.
+2. Execute the code by running `python training.py`.
+3. You can customize parameters in `main/config.ini`.

 Thank you for reviewing our work.